graboskyc/MongoDBAtlas-GCP-AIML/Guides/Code.md

 		return True
 ```

+We will skip the inner workings of this.
+However what it does is renders the index.html page and will expose out the websocket so that it can respond based on new connection events, when a message is recieved by the websocket, and overrides security restrictions.

 Next is the main loop.
-We start by starting the web server itself
+We start by starting the web server itself on the ports 8088 and 8089 and run them in the background so we can continue running the rest of the script.

 ```
 # start up the web servers as tornado applications